gangdong/gangdong.github.io/_posts/2019-05-03-Python-pack.markdown

 struck.pack(format, data1, data2,...)
 {% endhighlight %}

-format: define the convert format. data1,data2,...: the data needs to be packed.
+format: define the converted format. data1,data2,...: the data needs to be packed.

 The format includes